d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 :cite:`salinas-automl22`, which provides us with a simple interface for asynchronous HPO.
 Syne Tune is designed to be run with different execution back-ends, and the interested reader is invited to study its simple APIs in order to learn more about distributed HPO.
-Syne Tune is installed via:
+Syne Tune can be installed via:

-MS: In the spirit of keeping things simple and free of unneeded dependencies, we should try whether `syne_tune[gpsearchers]` is also sufficient for running all examples in this chapter.
 ```{.python .input}
 !pip install 'syne-tune[extra]'
 ```